Larkfield-Wikiup, California: Politics

+Education

+The school districts are Mark West Union Elementary School District and Santa Rosa High School District.

 Wildfires

 Tubbs Fire

 In October 2017, the Tubbs Fire destroyed approximately 500 homes in the Larkfield-Wikiup area.
 The fire blew in through the Mark West Springs area, ultimately destroying 5,000+ buildings in Sonoma and Napa counties.

 Kincade Fire

 The Kincade Fire started on October 23, 2019, in The Geysers.
 The fire exploded to 10,000 acre in its first day.
 The fire ultimately prompted evacuations in much of Sonoma County, and Larkfield was one of the communities evacuated.
 The fire pushed up to the border of the community during an extreme wind event and blew into parts of the Tubbs Fire burn scar which devastated the community just two years before.